antriv/Object_Recognition_Drone/README.md

 For more information on Microsoft Computer Vision APIs and the Microsoft Bing Speech APIs, see the Microsoft Computer Vision API Documentation and Microsoft Bing Speech APIs on docs.microsoft.com.

-Inspiration for this project came from Lukas Biewald’s article.
+Inspiration for this project came from Lukas Biewald’s article at https://www.oreilly.com/ideas/how-to-build-an-autonomous-voice-controlled-face-recognizing-drone-for-200.

 If you run into any problems, feel free to contact Isha Chakraborty at ishachak@gmail.com or Neelagreev Griddalur at neelagreev@griddalur.xyz